 Active and Passive learning approach

-Nowadays, so many different kind of music exist and each one of us can listen to whatever we enjoy the most.
-But although the piano is used across all genres, it is still mostly taught with teaching approaches that only work very well for a small part of today's music.
+Although the piano is used across nearly all genres, it is still mostly taught using traditional methods that only work well for a small portion of today’s music.

 VS